leoBitto/DjangoForge/README.md

     add the info in the context you use in the landing. it will be the first page seen by the user.
 4. modify the favicon in the template base.html

+N.B. every project should have it's own branch in the website repo. once the cloning
+    and the personalization is done a new branch in website repo should be created and setted as the remote.